- Kennel cough is a respiratory infection caused by a number of bacteria and viruses

 Some of the infections that can cause kennel cough are included in the basic vaccinations dogs need to have as a puppy, and subsequent boosters.
 These are canine adenovirus type two, canine parainfluenza virus, canine distemper, and canine influenza.

-But the most common bacteria present in kennel cough is Bordetella bronchiseptica, which can be given as a separate vaccine – through nasal drops or infection.
+But the most common bacteria present in kennel cough is Bordetella bronchiseptica, which can be given as a separate vaccine – through nasal drops or injection.
 However, as there are many strains of the infection, it cannot guarantee protection – but at the very least should lessen symptoms.
 Vaccination is not useful in dogs already incubating kennel cough.

 The nasal vaccine for Bordetella bronchiseptica can be given when your dog is as young as three weeks, with it providing protection for about 12 months.
 It takes four days for it to become effective, and is considered the fastest method of providing immunity.